amsterdamharu/docker-notes/putting_it_all_together/README.md

 This project has examples using rabitmq, mongodb, redis and orion.
 TODO:
+- Make db a standalone program that consumes a queue and publishes to a channel
+- Make authImplementor publish to a channel instead of calling db directly
+- See next: channelToPromise should be a constructor and init will create and return an instance
+- Instead of authImplementor publish to a channel have it call channelToPromise.
+It will publish to a chanel and consume a que.
+When answer comes it can resolve a promise.
+(Configurable how many requests it will remember)
+- If channelToPromise times out or gets too full it should publish to log with either error or warning messgae
+- Figure out why I should close on SIGINT as in the exampe.
+Not doing this does not show open connections in rabbitmq admin but doing it does not close the application on control + c.
+Uncought exceptions and kill do not trigger the event either.
+- Make pubsub to promise
-- Need document the dep manager
+- Need document the dep manager (initializer.js)
-- Have dep data served by server and change
+- Have dep data served by server and change initializer.js
-- Remove db deps from authImplementor
 - Need tests (unit and integration)
-- Need rabbitmq
-- Make pubsub to promise

 Installing
 ----------